The Secret Lagoon

 I spent the next six hours in the warm sun and water talking to my sister, mother and father about everything.
-My parents had never met my son as they passed on eleven months before he was born.
-When they passed, they did not even know I was having a child.
+My father had never met my son as he passed on years before he was born.
+When he passed, he didn't even know I was having a child.
 They knew through my sister but wanted to hear everything from me and see my joy and proud expressions.
 I had my smart phone with me and had left it and a few personal belongings at the shoreline and promised that I would pull up some pictures to show him.
 I talked in depth to my sister and told them how empty we all felt and how much she was loved and missed by everyone.
 I explained that I would do my best to get the chain of visitor's right for them and they would get to see everyone.
 My sister wanted to see her grandchildren so bad again.
 My mother and father wanted to see everyone but asked about seeing my son first.
 I said that I would rather wait until he was older.
 There were others that would understand this place and appreciate it more than my one year old son at this time.

 The gypsy and I sat again at the water's edge.

 She began softly and slowly in her gentle voice.
 "It is so very painful for me to have a one visit per person rule.
 I have always hoped that it did more good than harm.
 My hope is that when people leave here they would not the feel pain knowing that they could never come back.
 I hope the experience would prove to lighten the pain they felt in their hearts over lost loved ones and that knowing how death works will help them understand.
 I hope the folks that got a chance at this experience were better for it.
 I hope they feel more enriched in life knowing what happens to us all in the end.